Brendan838/Movie_Prediction/README.md

 University of Minnesota.
 (2024).
 UofM-VIRT-DATA-PT-09-2024-U-LOLC/20-Supervised-Learning/2/Activities/05-Ins_Random_Forest [GitHub repository].
 Accessed on March 2025.
 I, Mai Houa Hang, used this repository for help with the Randomforest2025.ipynb on how to use the Random Forest classifer.

 OpenAI.
 (2023).
 ChatGPT (Mar 14 version) [Large language model].
 Accessed on March 2025.
-I, Mai Houa Hang, used this website for help with the Randomforest2025.ipynb step 35 and 38 for help to do a cross-validation and the feature importance analysis.
+I, Mai Houa Hang, used this website for help with the Randomforest2025.ipynb step 34 (adding hyperparameters to the random forest model), step 35 (help on how to code the cross-validation) and step 38 (for help with the feature importance analysis).

 ## Installation Instructions
 * Download project files or clone the repository to your local machine.